henrythemes/jekyll-bootstrap-theme/README.md

 ~~~

-Note: GitHub Pages has built-in support for sass/scss, thus, you static
+Note: GitHub Pages has built-in support for sass/scss, thus, your static
 site will result in a single all-in-one-file stylesheet, that is, `style.css`.